 The Home Office has produced Statutory Guidance under Section 182 of the Licensing Act 2003.
-The following paragraphs from the Guidance are re produced below to assist the sub committee -
+The following paragraph from the Guidance is re produced below to assist the sub committee -

-- 10.8 The licensing authority may not impose any conditions unless its discretion has been engaged following receipt of relevant representations and it is satisfied as a result of a hearing (unless all parties agree a hearing is not necessary) that it is appropriate to impose conditions to promote one or more of the four licensing objectives. - 4.2 All relevant parties have been made aware of the date, time and location of the Sub Committee meeting. - 4.3 An ordnance survey extract map showing the application site is attached at Appendix A4.
+10.8 The licensing authority may not impose any conditions unless its discretion has been engaged following receipt of relevant representations and it is satisfied as a result of a hearing (unless all parties agree a hearing is not necessary) that it is appropriate to impose conditions to promote one or more of the four licensing objectives.

+- 4.2 All relevant parties have been made aware of the date, time and location of the Sub Committee meeting. - 4.3 An ordnance survey extract map of the area with the application premises shown at the centre is attached at Appendix A3.